 If a faculty member chooses to incorporate this policy, it must be stated in the course syllabus.
 The criteria to be met by the student which would trigger a Faculty Initiated Withdrawal of the student from the course must be stated in the policy.
 The criteria will also include the method by which the student will be informed by the faculty member of the impending withdrawal.
 As with the Student Initiated Withdrawal Policy, faculty may not initiate a student withdrawal after the official course withdrawal period has ended.

 Up until the drop period expires, students may drop full-term courses without charge by using PAWS or through the Registrar’s Office.
 Short-term courses will have shorter drop periods.
 Students must refer to their course schedules for exact date for each course.

-After the end of the drop period, students who are planning to withdraw from all courses and leave the University for any reason must begin the withdrawal process with the Center for Academic Enrichment (LARC 151) prior to departure.
+After the end of the drop period, students who are planning to withdraw from all courses and leave the University for any reason must begin the withdrawal process with the Pack Center (LARC 151) prior to departure.
 Total withdrawals will not be processed after the last scheduled class day of the semester.
 Students residing in the Residence Halls also must check out at the Housing Office.